 I turned down over $6,000 for a series of posts that would be written for eBay.
 (When I crunched the time investment, the hourly wage was just not worth it).

 I turned down a multi-post campaign with Reddi Whip that would have paid me thousands of dollars for very minimal work.

 Would I ever eat Reddi Whip if you served it to me in your home?
 Probably.
 Would I buy it and serve it in my home?
 No, I wouldn’t.
 It goes against the healthy living standards I promote on this site as well.
 Simply put, it didn’t fit.

-I’ve turned down thousands of more dollars offered from companies that I simple cannot endorse for one reason or another.
+I’ve turned down thousands of dollars offered from companies that I simply cannot endorse for one reason or another.

 To me, it boils down to authenticity.